briantweed/asset-builder/README.md

 Run `npm install`

-In the `.env` file, set you project variables.
+Set you variable names in the `.env` file.
 Below are the default settings:

 ```